margaretmf/margaretmf.github.io/research.md

 It is essential that talented children labeled either high functioning autism or Asperger's be trained in fields such as computer programming, where they can do intellectually satisfying work.

 I have been reading, with great satisfaction, the many articles in magazines about Linux free software.
 People in the business world are not able to comprehend why the computer people give their work away.
 I am unable to think about this without becoming emotional.
 It is no mystery to me why they download their intellectual ideas into the vast, evolving and continually improving computer operating system.
-It is because their thoughts will live forever as part of the "genetic code" of the computer program.
+It is because their thoughts will live forever as part of the 'genetic code' of the computer program.
 They are putting themselves into the program and their 'intellectual DNA' will live forever in cyber-space.
 As the program evolves and changes, the code they wrote will probably remain hidden deep within it.
 It is almost like a living thing that is continually evolving and improving.
 For both me and for the programmers that contribute to Linux, we do it because it makes our lives more meaningful.

 There is a continuum of personality and intellectual traits from normal to abnormal.
 At what point does a brilliant computer programmer or engineer get labeled with Asperger's.
 There is no black and white dividing line.
 Simon Baron-Cohen, an autism researcher at the University of Cambridge, found that there were 2 ½ times as many engineers in the family history of people with autism.
 I certainly fit this pattern.
 My grandfather was an engineer who was co-inventor of the automatic pilot for an airplane.
 I have second and third cousins who are engineers and mathematicians.